metabrainz/brainzutils-python/README.md

 This is a package with common utilities that are used throughout MetaBrainz projects that use Python programming language.

+Note that v1.18.* will be the last line of releases compatible with Python 2.

 Please report issues at https://tickets.musicbrainz.org/browse/BU.

 ## Usage